 Up Close at The Dance Hub

 After 2015, the Carrillo Rec Center was no longer able to host the performances, and AD&M looked for a new, suitable venue.
-Now, AD&M has found that venue—in its new home, The Dance Hub on 22 East Victoria Street.
-The performance, now called “Up Close at The Dance Hub”, will be held on April 28, 2019.
+Now, AD&M has found that venue at its home, The Dance Hub on 22 East Victoria Street.
+The performance, now called “Up Close at The Dance Hub”, was first held on April 28, 2019.

-On Sunday, April 28th at 2:00PM, American Dance and Music presents Up Close at The Dance Hub, an intimate afternoon of dance and live music for families as well as anyone interested in the arts.
+On Sunday, April 28th at 2:00PM, American Dance and Music presented Up Close at The Dance Hub, an intimate afternoon of dance and live music for families as well as anyone interested in the arts.
 Free to the public.
-Fascinating new works by four local choreographers including Weslie Ching, Juli Farley, Stephanie Miracle and Krischana Thompson, will be on view.
-Eric Valinsky (piano) and Adelle Rodkey (oboe) will perform Ravel’s delightful Sonatine.
-Children and adults alike will be invited onstage for fun movement experiences.
-Q and A and refreshments to follow.
-Join us for a rich, cultural afternoon at The Dance Hub!
+Fascinating new works by four local choreographers including Weslie Ching, Juli Farley, Stephanie Miracle and Krischana Thompson, were performed.
+Eric Valinsky (piano) and Adelle Rodkey (oboe) performed Ravel’s delightful Sonatine.
+Children and adults alike participated in fun movement experiences.
+Q and A and refreshments followed.

 AD&M’s first free public workshop was held at the Carrillo Recreation Center in Santa Barbara.
 Performances included Lizabeth Skalski’s Midnight Tangle, two excerpts from Brian Carey Chung’s Ah, Love!
 Let Us Be True to One Another, a variation from Fokine’s Les Sylphides, an early work by Carrie Diamond, Eight Miniatures set to Stravinsky, and two Afro-Brazilian dances performed by Rachel Hernandez.
 Workshops included a dance demonstration by company dancers, a children’s workshop, and an Afro-Brazilian class for all ages.